 A little more detail

 Bushes and bearings refer to the mechanism on which the ends of the bar spins.
-So, for a 20kg bar, we create a 7ft bar at 28mm-32mm diameter.
 We create an outer steel sleeve that is slipped onto each end of the bar and is either bolted or clipped on.
 The outer sleeve then spins around the inner sleeve creating a rotating end.

 Left with just an outer sleeve and inner sleeve, the spin will be very poor, and the elements will wear out very quickly.
 The outer steel sleeve will be rubbing directly on the inner bar creating too much friction.
 This is where the bushes and bearings come in – they sit between the bar and the sleeve, allowing the sleeve to spin more freely around the bar, reducing friction and wear.